aksommerville/apothecary/README.md

 - - - [ ] Flying: Ongoing repeating sound, varies with velocity.
 - - - [ ] Pickup.
 - - - [ ] Dropoff.
+- - [ ] 7 distinct customers
 - - [ ] Decorative touches.
 - - - [ ] Little people that go "hey" and jump out of your way.
-- - [ ] physics: I glossed over corner collisions.
-Does it matter?
+- - [x] physics: I glossed over corner collisions.
+Does it matter? ...been playing it for two days, and no, i don't notice anything wrong.
 - - [ ] Plan for game to be complete by EOD.
 - Sun 2 Feb
 - - [ ] Itch page, ancillary bits, final upload.